 This is the importance of your field of study broadly speaking.
 For example, imagine that you're working in food science and your main idea is "Bananas deliver varied nutritional elements efficiently."
 General significance might be something like "Bananas are one of the major staple crops internationally."
 It is not related to your idea specifically.
 You are more likely to use the general kind of significance when you have a general kind of audience, including people outside your field.
-These people may not know how important bananas, and banana research are, but an audience at a "Banana Research Symposium" would already know this.
+These people may not know how important bananas, and banana research are, but an audience at a "Banana Research Symposium" would already know this, so you might not need it.